signalfx/integrations/README.md

 the yaml file.
 For example, `metrics.yaml` is available as `metrics` in the template.

-The 'README.md.jinja' file must inclue the line
+The 'README.md.jinja' file must include the line
 `{% import "macros.jinja" as macros %}` somewhere near the top, so that all rendered templates in this new system have the [macro helpers](https://jinja.palletsprojects.com/en/2.11.x/templates/#macros) defined in `macros.jinja` available for use.